monash-taskable/taskable-frontend/documentation/CommunicationAndProtobufs.md

 ### Fetching and Requesting Remote HTTP Server

 Use functions defined in `@/scripts/FetchTools.ts` for HTTP requests related, including sending, receiving, encoding and decoding messages.

-See [api-references/FetchTools.ts.md](/documentation/api-references/FetchTools.ts.md) for API references of tools provided in `FetchTools.ts`.

-### Manual Encoding and Decoding Protobuf Messages